tonykay/bad-openshift3mlbparks/README.md

+# NOTE!

+This application has bugs introduced for debugging purposes.

 # Sample application for OpenShift 3

 This sample application will create and deploy a Java EE application server as well as a MongoDB database.
 The sample application will display a map and perform geospatial queries to populate the map with all Major League Baseball stadiums in the United States.